Your Important Questions Answered

 Your best chance to find a local surgeon familiar with the treatment of a sports hernia is to contact your local professional soccer or hockey team and ask them who they use.
 Other experts in the field are Dr. William Meyers in Philadelphia, Mr. Simon Marsh at the Gilmore clinic in London, and Dr. Ulrike Muschaweck in Munich.

 If I come to California, how long do I have to stay?

-Athletes who come to see Dr. Brown are examined and evaluated on the first day.
+Athletes who come to see Dr. Nguyen are examined and evaluated on the first day.
 Surgery is scheduled for the second day.
 The athlete returns home on the third day.